yuja/jj/docs/roadmap.md

 ## Forge integrations

-We would like to make it easier to work with various popular forges by providing something like `jj github submit`, `jj gitlab submit`, and `jj gerrit send`.
+We would like to make it easier to work with various popular forges by providing something like `jj github submit` and `jj gitlab submit`.
 For popular forges, we might include that support by default in the standard `jj` binary.

 ## Submodule support